 Our responsibility to employees is also reflected in our efforts to build a work environment that respects the dignity and integrity of each employee.
 One of the Sava Re Group's strategic guidelines in the field of human resources management is to ensure a safe, diverse and sustainable work environment.
 Our leaders are expected to lead by their example and encourage the creation of the right conditions.
-Furthermore, our HRM policy dictates that HRM objectives be aligned with sustainable development policies of the Company and the Group, promoting equal opportunities and diversity of our workforce.
+Furthermore, our HRM policy dictates that HRM objectives be aligned with sustainable development policies of the Company and the Group, promoting equal opportunities and diversity of our workforce.79

-For this reason, a leadership model was set up for the Sava Re Group, defining the key competencies expected of leaders in a modern organisational cul-
+For this reason, a leadership model was set up for the Sava Re Group, defining the key competencies expected of leaders in a modern organisational culture that promotes constructive collaboration, open communication, openness to change and continuous development.
+The leadership model serves as the basis for steering the development activities of leaders, who are key to creating and maintaining a secure, diverse and sustainable work environment.